How to open a GP surgery

 Your other options include forming a cooperative, a not-for-profit organisation, or a community interest company.
 Whichever route you go down, it’s always best to take professional advice and make sure your choice of structure meets your needs.

 All new practices must register with the Care Quality Commission (CQC) before opening.
+In some cases, you may also need to seek approval from the hospital’s medical advisory committee for certain privileges and practices.
 This can be a lengthy process, with various pieces of preparation work and interviews required, which can take three months or more to complete.

 Once you’re registered, you’ll be subject to regular inspections, and the CQC will review information it holds about your practice annually.